Is There a Best Time of the Year to Look for a Job?

 Low Volume Season May Work for You

-The summer seems to be the period when most job applications are inactive, and some companies put their hiring processes on hold.
-While this may seem like the least favorable time to apply for a job, it could work in your favor as not all employers put their hiring process on hold.
+Certain times of the year – such as traditional holiday periods – tend to see lower hiring activity, while other months are busier.
+While this may seem like the most adverse time to apply for a job, it could work in your favour as not all employers put their hiring process on hold.
 During the high-volume seasons, employers have a large number of applications to review, which makes it hard for your application to stand out.
-But, if you submit your application during the low-volume season, you are more likely to stand out if your application is done properly.
+But, if you submit your application during the low-volume season, you are more likely to stand out if your application is well prepared and professionally presented.

 The Bottom Line